Return to The Definitive RCT Reference Guide homepage

 Simple, straightforward paths help prevent guests from becoming lost in your park {s}.
 Lost guests become unhappy guests {s}.
 Guest have trouble navigating paths wider than a single-square width, so two paths that must run parallel (for esthetics or otherwise) should be separated by a fence or land square.
 A practical design for a parks main path is the "midway design".
 Build a ladder like path as the main artery or spine of the path system.
 All other single type paths that shoot off from this "midway" should connect back with it at some point further down the line.
 The ladder shaped main path is formed by making two parallel paths separated by one square of land/water.
 Every six squares or so of path length a cross path is added like the rung of a ladder.
 Ideally, you want to have this path going through the park in such a way that one maintenance man 4x4 patrol grid falls across BOTH parallel legs of the path (also make sure that when you setup your patrol grids, at least one cross path falls within the grid so a maintenance man can get to both sides).

-Paths (including paths in tunnels) may cross each other at grade, or they may cross over each other if there is enough vertical clearance between the two paths so that a guest can comfortably walk along both paths.
-Like with ride tracks, a path can only tunnel through a vertical land face that is at least two levels high.
+Paths, including in tunnels, may cross each other at grade, or they may cross over/under each other (or ride tracks) if there is at least 2 height marks of vertical separation in the entire square between the two paths.
+Like with ride tracks, a path can only tunnel through a solid rectangular vertical land cube that is at least 1 square by 2 vertical height marks high (tunnelling costs $32 per square).
 Tunnels inherently add excitement to your park, and make your guests happy {s}.
-Naturally your Guests can not see your exciting rides while in a tunnel, but you can always provide open segments or tunnel exits that provide an exciting view.
-There is a limit to how high above the land you can safely raise paths using supports {m} (maximum height not yet tested).
-In general, the more support a path section needs (the higher a bridge or the lower a tunnel), the more expensive it is to build {m}.
+Naturally your Guests can not see your exciting rides while in a tunnel, but you can always create an open-trench path segment under a ride that provides an exciting upward view.
+There is a limit to how high above the land you can safely raise paths using supports {m}, which is 20 height marks above the SUPPORTING land.
+In general, the more support a path section needs to hold it up, the more expensive it is to build {m}.

 Never use a Queue Line path tile for anything other than a ride queue {m}!
 For maximum loading efficiency, plan the queue so that you can place the ride entrance in the middle of the (first) trains access door {s}.
 Guests will find an underground queue exciting {s}.
 Avoid placing queue lines adjacent to each other, as no one in line likes to stand in the middle of a smelly, tightly packed crowd {s}.
 If 'S'-shaped queues are necessary, it is a good idea to leave space between parallel walkways (like the open space that occurs inside a real letter 'S') so attractive and shady/cooling scenery can be inserted.
 It is good practice to lay the queue tiles from the Ride Entrance outward, because queue tiles function like regular path tiles until they are "activated" by touching the ride Entrance (this helps to prevent Guests from accidently using your still-under-construction queue as a footpath).

 Use paths creatively.
 Paths going over a ride track can increase the rides Excitement (head-chopper effect) and may stimulate the guests desire to try the ride.
 Walkways can also be used to simulate awnings or roofs.
-Path types also can be used to beautify the landscape, such as making the queue lines and their corresponding exit paths different colors on a synchronized ride (blue=gray, red=red, yellow=brown, green=green), using Crazy-Paving for seating nooks, and using black to simulate asphalt walkways around maintenance areas (remember: beauty is for your eyes only, the guests don't have any preference in the matter).
-Note that a walkway on solid ground will not have railings, but railings will appear if the walkway spans hollow ground (remember that a walkway has a maximum height of 20 squares above ground).
-You can therefore make a flat path from a ride exit heading back to the main path look more like the flat queueing line leading from the main path to the ride entrance by dropping the land one level directly under the path.
+Path types also can be used to beautify the landscape, such as making the queue lines and their corresponding exit paths different colors on a synchronized ride (blue=gray, red=red, yellow=brown, green=green), using Crazy-Paving for seating nooks, and using black Dirt to simulate asphalt walkways around maintenance areas (remember: beauty is for your eyes only, the guests don't have any preference in the matter).
+Note that a footpath resting on solid ground will not have railings, but railings will automatically appear whenever ground is lowered under the footpath (remember that a walkway has a maximum height of 20 squares above ground).
+You can therefore make a flat path from a ride exit heading back to the main path look more like the railinged flat queueing line leading from the main path to the ride entrance, by dropping the land one level directly under the ride exit path so that railings appear.
+Railing style will be the one chosen when the path object was purchased, and can only be changed by replacing the path object.

 Don't forget to also put a properly facing No Entry sign at the main path intersection to prevent guests from inadvertently wandering up the exit route (If for some reason you do not use a No Entry sign, keep your Exit path to no more than four squares, so Guests inadvertantly using this path are less likely to get confused {s}).
-Placing the Exit (path) near the head of the Entrance queue will make it easier for jubilant Guests to get right back on the ride {s}.
+Placing the tail of the Exit path near the head of the Entrance queue (where they both connect to the main path) will make it easier for jubilant Guests to get right back on the ride {s}.
+Note that when the tail of a ride entrance connected queueing line touches a footpath (ride queues can never be directly connected to each other), it signals the entrance of a completed queue, and a no cost banner will automatically appear at the intersection (displaying either "closed", or the rides name if the ride is open).
+Guests (but not Staff) will never try to enter "closed" ride queues.

 Scenery

-There are 7 categories of scenery: Trees; Shrubs and Bushes; Tropical and Desert Trees; Gardens; Lamps, Litter Bins, Benches etc. for Paths; Walls and Fences; Statues and Fountains.
+There are 7 categories of basic scenery: Gardens; Lamps, Litter Bins, Benches etc. for Paths; Shrubs and Bushes; Statues and Fountains; Trees; Tropical and Desert Trees; Walls and Fences.

-There are also (after researching) 15 supplemental themes and 2 scenery elements: Classical/Roman Themeing; Egyptian Themeing; Mine Themeing; Martian Themeing; Wonderland Themeing; Jurassic Themeing; Spooky Themeing; Jungle Themeing; Abstract Themeing; Snow and Ice Themeing; Medieval Themeing; Space Themeing; Creepy Themeing; Urban Themeing; Pagoda Themeing; Jumping Fountains; Garden Clock.
+There are (also after researching) 15 supplemental themes: Abstract Themeing; Classical/Roman Themeing; Creepy Themeing; Egyptian Themeing; Jungle Themeing; Jurassic Themeing; Martian Themeing; Medieval Themeing; Mine Themeing; Pagoda Themeing; Snow and Ice Themeing; Space Themeing; Spooky Themeing; Urban Themeing; Wonderland Themeing.

 Plant big, leafy trees along your pathways and near benches and eating areas to cool you guests during the Summer months {s} (a cool path lined with shady trees much more pleasant on a summer day than a ribbon of melting asphalt baked under direct sun {m}).
 Jumping fountains also help (and can also elicit positive comments from the guests).
-Also, strategically placed trees can hide the more exciting parts of a ride from guests on a path, which makes guests on the path wonder about the unseen parts, and so will boost the rides Intensity {s}.
+Also, strategically placed trees can hide the more exciting parts of a ride from guests on a path, which makes guests on the path wonder about the unseen parts, and so will boost Ride Intensity {s}.
+Statues and regular fountains however do not provide any shade or cooling effect {s}.

 Flower gardens make guest happier, so plant them near queue lines and other areas where large crowds can see them {s}.
 If you use flowers in an arid setting (where there is insufficient rain), make sure that you provide Handymen to keep them watered and alive.
 Guests will complain about dead flowers, and you Park Rating will decrease {s}.
 Toparary has inherent entertainment value, so for maximum effect, also plant them where large crowds can see them {s}.
-Statues and fountains provide NO shade or cooling, but they do add to your guests overall enjoyment of your park, so also place them where large crowds will see them {s}.
+Statues, fountains, and bushes, while providing no shade or cooling, will none the less add to your guests overall enjoyment of your park, so also place them where large crowds will see them {s}.
 Guests who like how our park looks will often take pictures to show the folks at home {s}.

 It is good practice to place benches at least every 7 squares and litter bins at least every 10 squares (more frequently near nauseous rides and food/drink stalls).
 Insufficient benches can lead to guests complaining about crowding.
-Both lamps and litter bins can be built on either flat or sloped paths, and should be placed there when possible, to free the flat paths for benches or jumping fountains (which can only be built on flat paths).
+Both lamps and litter bins can be built on either flat or sloped paths, and should be placed on sloped paths when possible so as to free the flat paths for benches or jumping fountains/snowballs (which can only be built on flat paths).
 Vandalized path objects should be promply removed (and replaced), because they negatively affect guests {m}.

 Litter Bins will only be used if they are not full (and not vandalized).
 Full litter bins can only be emptied by a Handyman (or demolished and replaced with an empty one).
 Suggested locations for Litter Bins are near food srevice areas, outside bathrooms, and at the exits from the rides with the highest nausea factors {m}.
-They seem to work especially well at intersections {m}.
+They seem to work especially well at 'T' intersections {m}.
+Although highly recommended, litter bins are not required if a Handyman keeps the path continuously clear of litter.

 Benches can only be built on flat paths.
 Guests like to sit on benches when eating food.
 Guests use benches to help them recover from fatigue or nausea (so place them at the Exits of rides with a Nausea Rating of 5.00 or higher {s}).
-Benches will not be used if vandalized.
+Benches will not be used if vandalized (benches in tunnels apparently cannot be vandalized).

-The Jumping Fountains are flat path elements, and if placed on adjacent connected path squares, will try to synchronize their squirts into a pattern (and guests may comment on their attractiveness).
-There are actually eight individual pattern sequences, each taking about a minute to complete.
-These patterns are easily seen if you create a six square by six square patch of path tiles, and then fill the paved area completely with Jumping Fountains.
+The Jumping Fountains (and the equivalent but slightly more expensive, Jumping Snowballs that come with the Snow and Ice Themeing) are a Path item, and if placed on adjacent connected path squares, will try to synchronize their squirts into a pattern (and guests may comment on their attractiveness).
+Although it looks weird, the two fountain types can be mixed.
+There are eight individual pattern sequences that the game can implement, each taking about a minute to complete.
+They are:

 1. Dopey Jumpers -